awsdocs/amazon-connect-admin-guide/doc_source/about-porting.md

    1. For **New limit value**, enter the number of phone numbers to port\.

-1. \(Optional\) If you want to port more phone numbers, choose **Add another request**, and then repeat step 6 for each additional request\.
+1. \(Optional\) To port additional phone numbers, choose **Add another request**, and then repeat step 6 for each additional request\.

-1. Under **Case description**, **Use case description**, include as much information as possible about your request, including whether the numbers are Direct Inward Dial or toll\-free, your current carrier, and the contact information for the person authorized to make changes to your current phone service\.
+1. For **Case description**, **Use case description**, include as much information as possible about your request, including whether the numbers are Direct Inward Dial or toll\-free, your current carrier, and the contact information for the person authorized to make changes to your current phone service\.
 If you don't know all of these details, you may leave information out\.

 1. Expand **Contact options**, and then choose your **Preferred contact language** and **Contact methods**\.

 1. Choose **Submit**\.

-1. The Amazon Connect team reviews your ticket, and gets back to you with next steps\.
+1. The Amazon Connect team will review your request and get back to you\.

 ## Step 2: Complete Letter of Authorization \(LOA\)<a name="step2-porting"></a>